ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_steps/first_steps.rst

        Building the workspace

 #.
-If you haven't made any changes to the code-base after the :ref:`generation of the Vitis workspace <genvitis>`, the build will lead to errors depicted below.
+The build can fail, leading to errors as exemplary depicted below.

    * Whenever you made changes to the codebase and the build leads to errors, they have to be fixed, otherwise the UltraZohm can **not** be flashed properly.
 This is because the errors stop the compiler from compiling the entire workspace.
    * Whilst Warnings do not prohibit the UltraZohm from working, they should be fixed nonetheless.